Patater/manual-git/manuscript/sprites.md

                        OFFSET_MULTIPLIER];
 ```

-We usually want to copy more than one tile into vram at a time, however.
+We usually want to copy more than one tile into VRAM at a time, however.
 Luckily, when converting images to sprites with grit, it will tell us the
 length in bytes of our tile data for that sprite.
 After we have the length in
 bytes, we can use `dmaCopyHalfwords()` (which uses byte lengths for copying) to